Why Are Care Homes So Expensive? Fees Explained

 Kickstart your care search

-Discover the best care homes in your area through Lottie.
+Find the best care homes in your area through Lottie.

 Types of Care Home

 For starters, different types of care homes have different costs.
 A standard residential care home is likely to cost less than a more specialist home.
-Nursing care homes, dementia care, or an expert level of care for certain health conditions will likely cost more.
+Nursing homes, dementia care, or an expert level of care for certain health conditions will likely cost more.

 Fees will also depend on the size of the care home, its location and the range of facilities it offers.